J. T. Compher: Colorado Avalanche (2016–2023)

 With a number of key Avalanche players injured towards the beginning of the season, Compher had an opportunity to fill in for Nathan MacKinnon, centering Gabriel Landeskog and Mikko Rantanen on the top line.
 Shortly after breaking a six-game scoring drought on February 24, Compher was injured himself.
 He missed seven games, returning on March 20 as a replacement for Logan O'Connor on the fourth line for a 6–0 shutout victory over the Minnesota Wild.
 After another scoring drought during which he had two goals in 19 games throughout April and the first half of May, Compher recorded his first NHL hat-trick on May 12 during a 6–0 shutout win over the Los Angeles Kings.
 The 2020–21 season proved an offensive step back for Compher, who recorded only 10 goals and 18 points in 48 games of the pandemic-shortened season.
 For the third year in a row, the Avalanche were eliminated in the second round of Stanley Cup playoffs, falling to the Vegas Golden Knights in six games.
 That July, the Avalanche exposed Compher in the 2021 NHL expansion draft, but the Seattle Kraken selected his teammate Donskoi instead.

 As Colorado entered the season, head coach Jared Bednar told reporters that he was "looking for [Compher] to have a bounce back season".
 On November 13, Compher sustained an upper-body injury during a game against the San Jose Sharks and was expected to miss about a month of the season.
 In his absence, Nicolas Aubé-Kubel, who had recently been claimed from the Philadelphia Flyers on waivers, filled in for him as the right winger for Tyson Jost and Alex Newhook's line.
 He returned on December 10 after missing 11 games, opening the scoring in a 7–3 victory over the Detroit Red Wings in his first game since the injury.
 In the second half of the season, the Avalanche earned praise from sportswriters for their offensive depth, with Compher one of several players who, despite being on the lower offensive lines, was able to generate goals.
 At the end of the regular season, Compher set career highs with 18 goals and 33 points in 70 games.
 In the 2022 Stanley Cup playoffs, Compher played a key role in the Avalanche's first second round series victory, scoring two goals in Game 6 to help clinch the win over the St. Louis Blues.
 In the Western Conference Finals against the Edmonton Oilers, Compher continued to distinguish himself, notably scoring the game-winning goal in Game 3 to give the Avalanche a stranglehold on the series.
-They swept the Oilers, advancing to the 2022 Stanley Cup Finals.
+They swept the Oilers, advancing to the 2022 Stanley Cup Final.
 There, the Avalanche defeated the Tampa Bay Lightning in six games to become Stanley Cup champions.
 Overall, Compher contributed five goals and eight points in 20 postseason games.

-Detroit Red Wings
+Detroit Red Wings (2023–present)

 On July 1, 2023, Compher signed a five-year, $25.5 million contract with the Detroit Red Wings.